tykling/certgrinder/docs/certgrinder-changelog.rst

 - New config option ``ocsp-renew-threshold-percent`` to specify the amount of time in percent which must have passed before an OCSP response is considered too old.
 The new option defaults to 50% which matches when LetsEncrypt currently issues new OCSP responses, which is after half the time between produced_at and next_update has passed.
 - Certgrinder now keeps a pidfile while running to prevent running multiple times simultaneously.
 - New ``check connection`` command to check connection to the ``certgrinderd`` server without doing anything else.
+- New config options ``post-renew-hooks-dir`` and ``post-renew-hooks-dir-runner``.
+The former can be used to specify a path to a directory containing executables to run after a certificate or OCSP response has been renewed.
+The latter can be used to specify a runner like ``sudo`` to be used to run all the hooks.
+The existing ``post-renew-hooks`` setting will continue to work as expected.

 Removed
 ~~~~~~~